Updated on May 3, 2020.

 - Patients in Oregon have sought treatment for all of the conditions authorized in the state’s medical marijuana law.
 Nearly 91 percent of patients (60,683) report using medical marijuana for severe pain.
 Muscle spasms are the second most reported condition at 19,170 patients, while nausea comes in third with 8,713 patients.
 The marijuana data overlaps here because many individuals suffer from multiple conditions.

-- In February 2017, the Oregon Health Authority stated that physicians should, at a minimum, fully evaluate, treat and follow-up with patients who they recommend for the state’s medical cannabis program.
+- The Oregon Health Authority stated that physicians should, at a minimum, fully evaluate, treat and follow-up with patients who they recommend for the state’s medical cannabis program.
 The report was presented during the state’s legislative session.
 The report stated that medical cannabis patients deserve the same minimum level of care as do patients who are prescribed conventional medications to treat debilitating conditions.

 - The report also recommended against smoking weed for therapeutic reasons due to the harm associated with any sort of smoke inhalation.
 The reason, according to the report, is that all smoke contains potentially dangerous particulate matter.

-- Oregon law currently allows patients to legally possess six mature cannabis plants at one time as well as 18 immature seedlings.
+- Oregon marijuana laws currently allow patients to legally possess six mature cannabis plants at one time as well as 18 immature seedlings.
 They can possess up to 24 ounces of usable weed at any one time.

 - Qualifying conditions include glaucoma, certain neurological conditions, AIDS/HIV, cancer and others.

-- Commercial growers were required to install a 24-hour camera surveillance system with a video backup system for two years, and the system must also have motion sensing equipment.
+- When growing marijuana in Oregon, commercial growers are required to install a 24-hour camera surveillance system with a video backup system for two years, and the system must also have motion-sensing equipment.
 All cannabis grown must be stored in either a vault or a locked safe.
 The law does allow for certain exemptions, however, such as practicality or cost concerns.
 Growers requesting an exemption from the security requirement must apply for a waiver.

 If you would like more medical marijuana facts for Oregon or the rest of the U.S., check back with MarijuanaDoctors.com on a regular basis.